peterxichen/lending-club-survival-analysis/README.md

 credit inquiries than the average borrower, because although having a large number of inquires is a sign of someone with low credit/who was rejected multiple times, borrowers who shop around (and thus are likely to prepay if they find a better deal) will also tend to have a higher number of inquiries.
-We study these factors, first using a simple binary classication framework using the logistic regression Model, and then using a hazard rate approach via the cox-proportional hazards model.
+We study these factors, first using a simple binary classification framework using the logistic regression Model, and then using a hazard rate approach via the cox-proportional hazards model.

 Authors